Capital punishment: Abolition

-Abolition occurred in Canada in 1976 (except for some military offences, with complete abolition in 1998); in France in 1981; and in Australia in 1973 (although the state of Western Australia retained the penalty until 1984).
-In South Australia, under the premiership of then-Premier Dunstan, the Criminal Law Consolidation Act 1935 (SA) was modified so that the death sentence was changed to life imprisonment in 1976.

-In 1977, the United Nations General Assembly affirmed in a formal resolution that throughout the world, it is desirable to "progressively restrict the number of offences for which the death penalty might be imposed, with a view to the desirability of abolishing this punishment".

-In the United States, Michigan was the first state to ban the death penalty, on 18 May 1846.
-The death penalty was declared unconstitutional between 1972 and 1976 based on the Furman v.
+In the United States between 1972 and 1976 the death penalty was declared unconstitutional based on the Furman v.
 Georgia case, but the 1976 Gregg v.
 Georgia case once again permitted the death penalty under certain circumstances.
 Further limitations were placed on the death penalty in Atkins v.
 Virginia (2002; death penalty unconstitutional for people with an intellectual disability) and Roper v.
 Simmons (2005; death penalty unconstitutional if defendant was under age 18 at the time the crime was committed).
-In the United States, 23 states and the District of Columbia ban capital punishment.
+In the United States, 23 of the 50 states and Washington, D.C. ban capital punishment.

+In the United Kingdom, it was abolished for murder (leaving only treason, piracy with violence, arson in royal dockyards and a number of wartime military offences as capital crimes) for a five-year experiment in 1965 and permanently in 1969, the last execution having taken place in 1964.
+It was abolished for all offences in 1998.
+Protocol 13 to the European Convention on Human Rights, first entering into force in 2003, prohibits the death penalty in all circumstances for those states that are party to it, including the United Kingdom from 2004.

+Abolition occurred in Canada in 1976 (except for some military offences, with complete abolition in 1998); in France in 1981; and in Australia in 1973 (although the state of Western Australia retained the penalty until 1984).
+In South Australia, under the premiership of then-Premier Dunstan, the Criminal Law Consolidation Act 1935 (SA) was modified so that the death sentence was changed to life imprisonment in 1976.

+In 1977, the United Nations General Assembly affirmed in a formal resolution that throughout the world, it is desirable to "progressively restrict the number of offences for which the death penalty might be imposed, with a view to the desirability of abolishing this punishment".